JavaScript

 Invoking Fantom from JavaScript

 Fantom types are normal JavaScript objects, so they can be invoked natively from JavaScript code.
-Types are are formatted as:
+In the browser, types are are formatted as below (note - this is the CommonJs pattern used for scoping types into the global namespace):

 fan.<myPod>.<myType>.<method>